kulsoom-abdullah/Draviz/README.md

  * Label blacklist domains.
  * Euclidean distance from domains in cluster.

+##### Results
-##### Initial evaluation led analyst to correctly classify approximately 80% of the “unlabeled” domains
+* Initial evaluation led analyst to correctly classify approximately 80% of the “unlabeled” domains
  * Generally,clustering and visualization is a good approach for this problem:
    * Only mechanism to communicate & analyze inordinately large, complex structures, i.e. IP networks
     * More levels of indirection exponen2ally increases the number of nodes in the graph